MultiSafepay/docs/content/accounting/reconciliation-via-api.md

 ---
 title : "Reconciliation via API"
-weight: 30
-meta_title: "Reconciliation via API - MultiSafepay Docs" layout : "single"
-short_description: 'Automate reconciling your transactions via our API.'
-logo: '/svgs/API.svg'
-url: '/accounting/api-reconciliation/'
-aliases:
-    - /tools/transactions-api-endpoint
-    - /tools/accounting/transactions-api-endpoint/
-    - /business/accounting/transactions-api-endpoint/
+category: 62962dee7af1c800355771a1
+order: 300
+hidden: false
 ---
 The transactions API endpoint returns details about your transactions.
 You can use it to automate reconciliation and gain insight into your transactions.

 See API reference – [Get transaction](https://docs-api.multisafepay.com/reference/gettransaction).

-## Use cases
+# Use cases

-### Overview of all transactions
+## Overview of all transactions

 Use the optional parameters to filter transactions.